briceaugustyn/jetson-gpio/README.md

+reviewed requirement for Jetson Nano embedded system. goal develop an app displaing which beacon (PWA are present phyically in the cage) second part creat a log check in check out.

+Steps
+1 get a development kit with MCCI
+2 get a wifi Bluetooth adaptor
+3 create a simple proximity app (whatever is simple to program) 4 create a simple dot net app to status cage 3 and cage 4 PWA

+(will just need help for 4 and for proof of concept find an LCD similar to building 15 and display PWA by cage if possible)

+end proof of concept

 # Jetson.GPIO - Linux for Tegra

 Jetson TX1, TX2, AGX Xavier, and Nano development boards contain a 40 pin GPIO